d0ivanov/authstrategies/README.md

     before_logout

 This callback is run before each user is logged out.
-Courtesy of Warden, for more information check the warden callbacks wiki
+Courtesy of Warden, for more information check the warden callbacks wiki.

     after_logout

 This is called after the user is logged out.
-Useful for redirecting the user after logging out
 2 parameters are passed to this callback request - the request data response - the response data